Skip to main content

 Bill Summary

-The office of future of work (OFW) was created in the department of labor and employment (department) by executive order of the governor in 2019 for the purpose of studying unemployment assistance.
-The bill creates the OFW in statute and expands the duties of the OFW.
+The office of future of work (OFW) was created in the department of labor and employment (department) by executive order of the governor in 2019 to respond to the changing nature of work in the state.
+The act creates the OFW in statute and expands the duties of the OFW.
 The purpose of the OFW is to:

 • Identify opportunities for Colorado's communities to transition effectively to emerging industries;